 - The number of players in KidSize soccer games will be increased

 This is to encourage team play and cooperation among humanoid robots.
-In 2008, 3 on 3 games shall be introduced and in the following years the number of player should be increased further.
+In 2008, 3 on 3 games have been introduced and in the following years the number of players should be increased further.

 - Field Layout